ghostrider-05/patreon-api.ts/docs/guide/features/sandbox.md

 :::

-To define items in the cache, use the `intitial` option:
+To define items in the cache, use the `initial` option:

 <<< @/examples/mock/cache.ts{ts twoslash}

 #### Write requests

-For `POST`, `PATCH` and `DELETE` the cache will update the cache using `setRequestBody`, .e.g delete an item (will not delete or change relationships), update attributes or add a new item.
+For `POST`, `PATCH` and `DELETE` the cache will update the cache using `syncRequest`, .e.g delete an item (will not delete or change relationships), update attributes or add a new item.
 This is done by the exposed handlers or callbacks and the only supported resource is `'webhook'`.

 ## Frameworks